10 Things You Didn’t Know About Rotorua!

 8. Rotorua’s Volcanic Hot Springs Can Boil an Egg in Minutes!

 Believe it or not, the geothermal hot springs in Rotorua are so hot that you could boil an egg in them!
 The waters in some pools can reach temperatures over 100°C (212°F)—perfect for cooking up a quick snack if you’re feeling adventurous.
-The geothermal waters have been used for centuries by the local Māori people for cooking, bathing, and healing, and today visitors can experience this natural wonder for themselves.
+For centuries, the local Māori people have used the geothermal waters for cooking, bathing, and healing—and today, visitors can explore and experience this natural wonder for themselves.
 Who knew that Rotorua’s thermal waters could double as a kitchen?!

 9. Rotorua Has Some of the World’s Best Hot Springs and Spas

-The geothermal waters that bubble up in Rotorua aren’t just for boiling mud and geysers—they’re also perfect for relaxation.
-Rotorua is home to some of the world’s most famous thermal spas, where you can soak in mineral-rich waters that are said to have healing properties.
+The geothermal waters that bubble up in Rotorua aren’t just for boiling mud and geysers—they’re also perfect for relaxation especially for New Zealand Winter.
+Rotorua is home to some of the world’s most famous thermal spas, you can soak in mineral-rich waters, which many people believe have healing properties.
 Polynesian Spa is one of the most famous, offering a range of pools, saunas, and massages.
 Whether you’re looking to unwind after a long day of sightseeing or just want to experience the health benefits of Rotorua’s geothermal waters, a visit to one of these spas is a must!

 Polynesian Spa, Rotorua